 Can chatbots have true long-term memory?

 While chatbots don’t possess consciousness or subjective experience, they can be engineered with sophisticated long-term memory mechanisms.
-These systems store and retrieve past interactions and learned information, enabling them to maintain context and personalize responses over extended periods, mimicking long-term recall.
+These systems store and retrieve past interactions and learned information, enabling them to maintain context and personalize responses over extended periods, mimicking long-term memory.